1,000+ Opportunities

 org State Superintendent of Schools Maryland School Report Card Apply for Child Care Scholarships Public Information Act Request Apply or Renew Certification National Board Certification Stay in the loop on upcoming events and learn about MSDE initiatives and programs. © 2026 Maryland State Department of Education Non-Discrimination Statement Non-Discrimination in Education

-Based on current listing details, eligibility includes: Maryland students entering grades K-12 who qualify for free/reduced-price meals and are enrolled or accepted at a participating nonpublic school.
+According to the current listing, eligibility includes: Maryland students entering grades K-12 who qualify for free/reduced-price meals and are enrolled or accepted at a participating nonpublic school.
 Priority given to previous BOOST recipients and their siblings.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.